 An event held in April by the YWCA Bradford’s Victims’ Resource Center, Walk a Mile in Her Shoes® is a men’s march against rape, sexual assault and gender violence.

 The next Walk a Mile in Her Shoes® event will be April 11, 2019

 Live entertainment, good eats, spirits, and of course, tons of BACON!

-The YWCA Bradford is thrilled to announce Swig & Swine, our inaugural, signature event.
-Swig & Swine will be held on Saturday, July 21, 2018, from 5-9 p.m., with VIP entrance at 4 p.m., at the Bradford Township Community Club (aka Bradford Lions Club).
+The YWCA Bradford is thrilled to announce Swig & Swine, our signature event.
+This year, Swig & Swine will be held on Saturday, July 20th, at the Bradford Township Community Club (aka Bradford Lions Club).
 We can’t wait to see you there!

-Join the YWCA Bradford on July 21, 2018, for the inaugural Chasin’ Bacon Challenge.
+Join the YWCA Bradford on July 20th, for the Chasin’ Bacon Challenge.
 Hoof it through our 2 mile obstacle course throughout Callahan Park, which includes a tire drag, army crawl, hurdles, log carry, spray park and more!
 Bring the whole family!